 Fellow Membership - FIRRV

 RQF / SCQF Membership

 RETIRED MEMBERSHIP is available at an annual subscription of £59.00, or LIFE RETIRED MEMBERSHIP may be taken out for a one-off fee of £289.00.

 The Institute keeps its members informed of current issues and provides opportunities for further professional and personal development and the sharing of best practice.
 Its qualifications and Continuing Professional Development scheme are designed to meet the needs of members at every stage of their careers and its conferences and meetings offer opportunities for networking with other professionals from the UK and overseas.
 A thriving network of Associations is one of IRRV's main strengths.
 The Associations organise programmes of professional and social activities that take place regionally and provide the opportunity for members to become more involved in the work of the Institute.

 Benefits of Membership

 There are many benefits of being an IRRV Member.
-Download the Membership Includes leaflet to find out what you receive in return for your membership subscription.
+View Benefits of Membership here to find out what you receive in return for your membership subscription.

 IRRV Honours qualification and Professional Project Assessment